AmadeuLinhares/ninja/README.md

 	 - Form validation and prevent re-renders
  - Zod
 	 - Combine with react-hook-form to validate our fields.
 In this project was not necessary, but i wanted to include because is a powerfull lib to use
- - Json-server
-	 - To create our fakes api's simulating our back-end
  - Zustand
 	 - State management.
 In this project, to be honest, i dont think we need a provider, but i added just to show a new tool and because it was a project requirement
  - Jest